 A handyman is a person that deals with common general repairs around the home.
 These common general repairs could include maintenance work, odd jobs, fix-up tasks that include both interior and exterior home repairs or maintenance.
 Many times, handymen are also certified in other trades like plumbing, electrical, carpentry, or painting and they perform handy work to complement their designated trade.

-In Australia, you’ll be looking at an average handyman cost from 50.00 per hour to 65.00 per hour, depending on the job and depending on how specialised the trades professional is.
+In Australia, when considering how much a handyman costs, you’ll be looking at an average handyman cost from $50 to $65 per hour, depending on the job and depending on how specialised the trades professional is.

 Common jobs a handyman could be responsible for are: